Music Director Emeritus

-German conductor Sebastian Lang-Lessing has been Music Director of the San Antonio Symphony Orchestra since 2010.
+German conductor Sebastian Lang-Lessing was the Music Director of the San Antonio Symphony Orchestra from 2010 through 2020.

 In the 2018-19 season, Lang-Lessing debuts with the Orchestre symphonique de Québec and Odense Symfoniorkester, and he returns to the Norddeutsche Philharmonie Rostock, Orchestre symphonique et lyrique de Nancy, and an immediate re-invitation with the Korean National Opera conducting Guillaume Tell.
 Highlights of the 2017-18 season include his debut with Korean National Opera conducting Manon, and a return to the Brevard Music Festival.